authgear/authgear-server/docs/specs/user-model.md

 Primary OOB-OTP authenticator requires secondary authentication.

-An OOB-OTP authenticator may matches a login ID identity.
-The normalized email address/phone number is used to match login ID identities.
+A primary OOB-OTP authenticator is associated with a login ID identity.
+When the associated identity is deleted, the authenticator is deleted as well.

 The OTP is a numeric code.
 The number of digits can be customized in the configuration.